sittiton/ViralMet/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the PANDASIA project License.
+Other purposes using is prohibited.